 Throughout the centuries, various cultures from ancient Greece to India, China and Tibet used the power of sound in healing ceremonies.
 Tibetan singing bowls (also known as Himalayan singing bowls), gongs and other cymbals have been used for centuries as instruments for healing, meditation and rituals.

 Basically, everything in the entire universe is energy and this energy is constantly in motion, vibrating.
 Every physical object, including you and me or the chair you are sitting on, are in fact vibrating, resonating, at various frequencies.
 According to research study (H.H.
 Mitchell, Journal of Biological Chemistry 158), around 60% of our bodies is made up of water and most of the water is in our cells.
 As water is a good conductor of sound, the sound can travel as the carrier of frequencies throughout the body at the cellular level.
-In this way, the sounds and vibrations of the Tibetan singing bowls and the other sound healing instruments used during a sound healing session affect every cell in our body.
+In this way, the sounds and vibrations of the Tibetan singing bowls and the other sound healing instruments used during a sound bath or a sound healing session affect every cell in our body.

 There is a large number of scientific studies devoted to the analysis of the Tibetan singing bowls’ vibrational-acoustic effect.
 According to these studies, the soothing, resonant sounds of the Tibetan singing bowls can affect neurology as well as the psychology of the listener.
 The sounds from the singing bowls used during a sound meditation affect the frequencies of the brain waves, helping the brain to enter the Theta state (4-8 Hz).
 This is the state that occurs when we are in deep relaxation, it is the gateway to creativity, learning, memory and intuition.
 In the Theta state, our senses are withdrawn from the outer world and focused on our inner world.
 Therefore, during a sound healing session, some may experience different emotions, feel vibrations in parts of their body, see visuals and even experience past memories.